raghavk911/distributor/README.md

 ## Features

-Distributor supports safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".
+Distributor does support safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".

-While logged in and editing or viewing any single post (or custom post type) that can be distributed, a `Distributor` admin bar item will appear, that will facilitate sharing ("pushing") that content to any `connection`.
+While logged in and editing or viewing any single post (or custom post type) that can be distributed, a `Distributor` admin bar item will have appeared, that will facilitate sharing ("pushing") that content to any `connection`.

 <a href="http://distributorplugin.com/"><img src="https://distributorplugin.com/wp-content/themes/distributor-theme/assets/img/push-screenshot.jpg" alt="Push the content you’re editing or viewing to any of your other sites from the admin bar" width="600"></a>